 I’m Arthur Bacon.
 On this website I post coding tutorials, documentation for open source code that I write, and game design analysis.
 This website is the result of my hobby work, so take what you find with a grain of salt.
 Hopefully, it will help inspire and teach you how to make that cool game or app you’ve always thought about.

-Game design is what got me into programming but I’ve fallen in love with code ever since.
-A little about me: I will graduate from Northeastern University with a Bachelors in Computer Science in the Spring of 2020.
-I currently have almost 2 years of professional software development experience and several years of hobbyist tinkering.
-I prefer backend “south of the api” software engineering but I do have experience as a front end developer.
-Most all of my personal projects are in C#, but my professional toolbox includes Scala, C++, Python, SQL and I have more limited exposure to many more languages and frameworks.
+A little about me: I graduated from Northeastern University with a Bachelors in Computer Science in the Spring of 2020 (not the best year to graduate but I play the cards I'm dealt).
+I graduated from George Washington University with a Masters Degree in Computer Science in 2025.
+I currently (as of 2025) have 5 years of professional software development experience and several more years of hobbyist tinkering.
+I prefer backend software engineering and am actively working towards a career as a Machine Learning engineer.
+Most all of my personal projects are in C# or python, but my professional toolbox includes Scala, C++, Java, SQL, HTML, JavaScript, Julia and I have more limited exposure to many more languages and frameworks.

 If you’re looking for a software developer who writes code in their freetime and is constantly experimenting with new technologies and projects please consider my LinkedIn and Github pages.
 Be aware that I am social media adverse, and only update my LinkedIn profile once or twice a year.
 If you’re curious about what I’m currently working on, or otherwise want to talk please contact me directly via email at ArthurBacon@nocabsoftware.com